 Fruit Bowl (Germany), 1920–40

-This is a fruit bowl.
-It was designed by Margarete H. L. Marks and manufactured by Haël-Werkstätten.
+This is a Fruit Bowl.
+It was designed by Margarete H. L. Marks.
 It is dated 1920–40 and we acquired it in 1996.
 Its medium is molded and glazed earthenware.
 It is a part of the Product Design and Decorative Arts department.

 Margarete H. L. Marks founded the Haël-Werkstätten, or Haël Workshops for Artistic Ceramics, in Brandenberg, Germany, in 1923.
 A student of the Bauhaus, Marks created a line of Modern ceramics with clean lines and bold colors.
 This bowl’s simple design echoes Bauhaus style while providing a simple canvas for its vibrant turquoise crackle-glazed ground, topped with an airbrushed, abstract looping design, highlighted by textured bright yellow strokes.